BumaldaOverTheWater94/word-frequency/README.md

 Existing solutions produced too many nonsense/malformed tokens and included unnecessary metadata in their outputs.
 I wanted a "batteries-included", easy-to-use, word frequency counter that could be pointed at individual text files.

+Note: Claude Code was used extensively for implementation

 ## Description
 - Uses spaCy's transformer model (`en_core_web_trf`) for lemmatization, with a custom fallback for known lemmatization errors
+- Disables spaCy's tokenizer for a custom tokenizer
 - Relies on known English language heuristics (such as the fun fact that the longest English word is "Pneumonoultramicroscopicsilicovolcanoconiosis" at 45 letters)
 - Removes all tokens with non-English unicode characters such as diacritics
 - Support for batched and parallel processing